zam-jp/monitoring-flood/flood_monitor_16/worlds/models/README.md

+- This folder contains models used in the world file.
-- The launch_pad.dae file is the model for the green platform for the drones to use as a launch pad.
+- The launch_pad.dae file is the model for the green platform used by drones as a launch pad.